Tadao Yasuda

-Tadao Yasuda (安田 忠夫, Yasuda Tadao) is a Japanese retired sumo wrestler (rikishi), professional wrestler and mixed martial artist.
-He competed in sumo from 1979 to 1992 under the shikona of Takanofuji Tadao (孝乃富士 忠雄), achieving the rank of komusubi, and afterward turned to professional wrestling, in which he competed from 1994 to 2011, most notably in New Japan Pro-Wrestling (NJPW), where he was a one-time IWGP Heavyweight Champion.
+Tadao Yasuda (安田 忠夫, Yasuda Tadao) was a Japanese sumo wrestler (rikishi), professional wrestler and mixed martial artist.
+Known as the "Debt King", he competed in sumo from 1979 to 1992 under the shikona of Takanofuji Tadao (孝乃富士 忠雄), achieving the rank of komusubi.
+After his retirement from sumo, he turned to professional wrestling, in which he competed from 1994 to 2011, most notably in New Japan Pro-Wrestling (NJPW), where he was a one-time IWGP Heavyweight Champion.
 He also fought in mixed martial arts from 2001 to 2003, holding a notable win over Jérôme Le Banner.

 Sumo career

-He made his professional sumo debut in March 1979 at the age of 15, after leaving junior high school.
+Yasuda made his professional sumo debut in March 1979 at the age of 15, after leaving junior high school.
 He was recruited by Kokonoe stable.
-In 1980 he adopted the shikona of Fujinomori, before switching to Takanofuji in 1984.
+In 1980 he adopted the shikona ring name of Fujinomori, before switching to Takanofuji in 1984.
 He first reached sekitori status in March 1985 upon promotion to the second highest jūryō division, but could manage only 4 wins against 11 losses and was demoted back to the unsalaried makushita division.
 After winning promotion back to jūryō in January 1986 he made his debut in the top makuuchi division only two tournaments later in May 1986.

 Takanofuji was ranked in the top division for 33 tournaments, winning one special prize for Fighting Spirit.
 His two gold stars for defeating yokozuna were both earned against Futahaguro (who, as Koji Kitao, also turned to professional wrestling).
 Takanofuji had the advantage of belonging to a stable that included two yokozuna, Chiyonofuji and Hokutoumi, which under sumo regulations meant he never had to face them in tournament play.
 However, his height of meant he had a higher centre of gravity than was ideal for a sumo wrestler, and he seemed to struggle when promoted above the mid maegashira ranks.
 Though he managed to reach the fourth highest komusubi ranking in July 1990 he could not maintain the rank, winning only two bouts there.
 He was demoted from the top division after the September 1991 tournament and announced his retirement in May 1992.
 His career coincided exactly with that of his stablemate Hokutoumi, who made his debut alongside him in March 1979 and also retired in May 1992.
 At Takanofuji's own request, it was the previous head of Kokonoe stable, ex-yokozuna Kitanofuji, his long-time coach, and not his successor, ex-yokozuna Chiyonofuji, who performed the topknot cutting at Takanofuji's official retirement ceremony or danpatsu-shiki.